BRAIN BOOST – How sport and physical activity enhance children’s learning. (Foundation-Year 6)

 In other words, research is telling us that there’s a positive link between children being active and playing sport.

-If you would like further information regarding our Physical Literacy Program, open to all students enrolled at our Callistemon P-6 Campus, please contact our Campus Principal Meredith Clencie on 9748 6555.
+If you would like further information regarding our Gymnastics Program, open to all students enrolled at our Callistemon P-6 Campus, please contact our Campus Principal Meredith Clencie on 9748 6555.

 What is the relationship between physical activity, fitness and academic achievement?